secure-software-engineering/CogniCryptSQPlugin/README.md

 > [!NOTE]
 > The folder [`Flaskapp/confidence`](Flaskapp/confidence) contains only the trained model used for the calculation of the confidence score.
 The code for training the model can be found in [this repository](https://github.com/secure-software-engineering/SecAI_FalsePositiveDetector).

----

-## Releases

-After running `mvn clean package -DskipTests` in the root directory a folder `release` will be created with the following contents:

-- `secai-for-existing-sq-<version>.zip`: zip archive containing the source code for *AIFix* and *Confidence Score* and the **docker compose** for just these containers
-- `secai-for-new-sq-<version>.zip`: zip archive containing the source code for *AIFix* and *Confidence Score* and the **docker compose** for a new SonarQube setup
-- `secai-docs-<version>.zip`: zip archive containing the Markdown files of the documentation

-An up-to-date version of the plugin jar is generated in the `SonarQubePlugin/target/` directory.